 SCA Sep.
 2012

-J. L. Arnold (John L Arnold) is the author of a series of books that make up the sci-fi fantasy RPG universe of APOCalypse 2500 and the science fiction mystery series called the O'Malley Files.
+J. L. Arnold (John L Arnold) is the author of a series of books that make up the post apocalyptic sci-fi fantasy tabletop RPG game APOCalypse 2500 and the science fiction mystery series called the O'Malley Files.

 John was raised on classic sci-fi like Star Trek, radioactive monsters, and giant insects.
 The days of the vacuum tube powered space ships and aliens living on Mars was the birthing ground for his imagination.
 He remembers when the first true RPG's came out in the mid 1970's, a time before video games or the PC.
 This new fantasy world of wizards and knights in armor further stimulated his imagination as he spent hours not only playing but creating adventures, monsters, and magical treasures.
 In later years he found he could live out even more of his fantasies as he discovered the world of historical reenactment; he learned to act and the ancient arts of sword play, armor making, siege craft.

 "I have always held to the belief that the best fantasy or science fictional stories have factual roots.
 I think, if you're going to write about futuristic space ships, for instance, a basic understanding of how the real ones work helps one postulate towards the future.
 Fans are more sophisticated in the 21st century and therefore need a little real science with their fiction.
 Pure fantasy, like dragons and wizards, you can have a little more fun with; but here too some knowledge about medieval history helps you put things in context where setting and dialogue are concerned."

 "That's a good question; which all depends on my mood.
 I tend to go back and forth between science fiction and fantasy.
 I tend to write more sci-fi these days but it always contains an element of the supernatural.
 I just can't seem to totally separate my head from the romantic realm of dragons and wizards."